schnerring/hugo-theme-gruvbox/README.md

 ## DISCLAIMER: Project Status

-This theme is still under heavy development and not production-ready.
+This theme is still in early development.
-[Check out the issues](https://github.com/schnerring/hugo-theme-gruvbox/issues) to see what features are missing.
-As soon as the core features are implemented, I will publish it to the [Hugo showcase](https://themes.gohugo.io/) and release version v0.1.0.
+[Check out the issues](https://github.com/schnerring/hugo-theme-gruvbox/issues) to see what's still missing.

 ## Highlights